 Available now in bookstores everywhere, or order on Amazon.com in both trade paperback and Kindle editions.

-The Smashwords Ebook edition is available in all formats for your E-reader at a 20% discount until 2014
+The Smashwords Ebook edition is available in all formats for your E-reader.

-To receive a copy publisher-direct, personally inscribed by the author, with free shipping, click on the button below.
+To receive a copy of any of her three books, personally signed by the author, at a discounted price of $12.95, with free shipping,

 The Genie Who Had Wishes of his Own: 21st-Century Fables.

 · Idealistic architect Zoe, in “One Piece of Perfection,” creates a building that might heal the Earth . . . if she can protect it from the people living in it.

 · Health-food expert Myrna decides to rescue her husband from a nutritional wasteland in “The Woman Who Loved Her Husband.”
 But Stanley’s a big man who likes ice cream.